Appointing legal guardians for minor children

 The legal guardians should have the physical space, time, and ability to take on the responsibility of being a legal guardian.

 Such things as the child’s faith or religion should not be compromised by your choice of legal guardian.

 The ongoing personal safety of the child is obviously paramount and should not be compromised in any way.

 Where possible, siblings should not be forced apart by any appointment of legal guardians.

 Before making your Will you should always talk to the people you have in mind as legal guardians, and if necessary talk to your children as well, to be absolutely clear you are making the right choice.

 The next question is who would you want to appoint as Trustees to look after your children’s money?
-Statutory law does not allow a child below eighteen to have control of money they inherit until they are of age, and until then it has to sit in a trust on statutory terms.
+Statutory law does not allow a child below eighteen to have control of the money they inherit until they are of age, and until then it has to sit in trust on statutory terms.
 In the absence of a Will you have no power over who is going to be appointed as Trustees for your children’s money, and therefore gains control of your estate.

-Making a Will means that you not only appoint legal guardians of your own choice to look after your children, but also Trustees of your own choice to control the finances from the estate (legal guardians and Trustees can be the same people if you wish).
+Making a Will means that you not only appoint legal guardians of your own choice to look after your children but also Trustees of your own choice to control the finances from the estate (legal guardians and Trustees can be the same people if you wish).
 Again talk to the people you have in mind before making your Will to be absolutely clear you are making the right choice.

 Would sufficient money be available to your chosen Trustees for your children’s welfare and education?
-Be ready to ask us how we can set up trusts in your Will to ring fence and protect your money, but also ensure it is available to your legal guardians to adequately finance your children’s upbringing.
+Be ready to ask us how we can set up trusts in your Will to ring-fence and protect your money, but also ensure it is available to your legal guardians to adequately finance your children’s upbringing.
 It may be necessary to consider other factors, such as reviewing your life assurance arrangements, whilst making your Will.